OpenNMT/opennmt.github.io/PythonGuide.md

 The main train command is quite simple.
 Minimally it takes a data file and a save file.
 This will run the default model, which consists of a 2-layer LSTM with 500 hidden units on both the encoder/decoder.
-You can also add `-cuda` to use a GPU.
+You can also add `-gpus 0` to use the first GPU.

 ### Step 3: Translate

-`python translate.py -model demo-model_final.pt -src data/src-val.txt -output file-tgt.tok [-cuda]`
+`python translate.py -model demo-model_final.pt -src data/src-val.txt -output file-tgt.tok [-gpu 0]`

 Now you have a model which you can use to predict on new data.
 We do this by running beam search.